What is a Mutual Fund?

 There are basically two ways to make money by a mutual fund –

-- Dividend Payment: Mutual funds also provides dividends to the investors when they receive the dividend from the companies they own in their portfolio.
+- Dividend Payment: Mutual funds also provide dividends to the investors when they receive the dividend from the companies they own in their portfolio.
 Please read the prospectus carefully if you are buying a mutual fund for dividend payments.
-Many mutual fund does not give the dividends or reinvest the dividends in the original fund.
+Many mutual funds does not give the dividends or reinvest the dividends in the original fund.

 So, that’s all for the basics of the mutual fund.
 In the next post, I will describe how to buy a mutual fund.
 In the meantime, if you need any help or have any doubts, feel free to comment below.
 I will be happy to help.